swang2016/benzinga_movers_scraper/README.md

 In addition to scraping headlines, additional functions for obtaining historical price and volume data using the IEX API are included.
 Functions for scraping earnings filing dates from Marketwatch are also available.

-Lastly, pre-scraped data as of 05/03/2019 is available in the Data folder.
+Lastly, pre-scraped data recent as of 05/03/2019 is available in the Data folder.

 # Usage Examples #
 Examples of how to use the functions mentioned above are also shown in the Jupyter notebook, `benzinga_scrape.ipynb`, in the Scripts folder.